Sarah269/glowing-dollop/OnlinePaymentFraud/README.md

 - Handled the imbalance by using RandomUnderSampling to reduce the No Fraud rows.
 - No Fraud rows were reduced to 20532 rows.
 - Used hyperparameter tuning to determine the best parameters for the Decision Tree model
-- The Decision Tree model achieved 97% accuracy for detecting Fraud
+- The Decision Tree model achieved 97% accuracy for detecting Fraud transactions.
+- Without addressing imbalance and hyperparameter tuning, the model achieved 86% accuracy for detecting Fraud transactions.